thspencer/pytivo-video-mgr2/README.txt

 topsubtitle=Main Menu

 [Browse by Genre]
-sort = sort metadata keys for this virtual share tags = vProgramGenre vSeriesGenre
+sort = metadata keys for sorting this virtual share tags = vProgramGenre vSeriesGenre

 [Browse by Actor]
-sort = sort metadata keys for this virtual share tags = vActor
+sort = metadata keys for sorting this virtual share display= metadata keys to be displayed for this virtual share displaysep=- sortdirection=down tags = vActor

 [Arnie and Duke]